 - Job title and description, including a purpose for the job.
 Job titles should accurately say what the role is and you should consider what potential candidates may use in search engines.

 - Headline terms and conditions, including any special factors pertaining to the job.

 - Soft skills, required skills, and qualities you look for in a successful candidate.

 - Reward package to include financial and non-financial (salary range, working hours).

 - Next steps in the recruitment process – Is there a deadline?
 Is there an interview, if so what sort?
 Who to contact for more information?

 Don’t give everything away in the job advert as you will want some stuff to keep back either for candidate enquiries or for use during the interview.

-Remember to keep it short and simple, but give enough information to enthuse the reader and get them interested in applying if they think they are suitable.
+Remember to keep it short and simple (it helps to use bullet points), but give enough information to enthuse the reader and get the best candidates interested in applying, if they think they are suitable.

 If you are ready to post a vacancy and hire successful candidates, we recommend reading How to Advertise a Job next.
 To attract a successful applicant, you may want to use our job description format found in our job description templates.